Skip to main content

 Here are the essential concepts you must grasp in order to answer the question correctly.

-Hooke's Law states that the force exerted by a spring is directly proportional to the displacement from its equilibrium position, expressed as F = -kx, where k is the spring constant and x is the displacement.
-This principle is essential for calculating the force exerted by the spring on the astronaut as they oscillate, as it relates the position of the astronaut to the force experienced.
+Hooke's Law states that the force exerted by a spring is proportional to the displacement from its equilibrium position, mathematically expressed as F = -kx, where k is the spring constant and x is the displacement.
+This principle is crucial for determining the force exerted by the spring on the astronaut at any given position during oscillation.